balennouri/balen-project1/README.md

 * The submission page is a page that comes if the users write a message to me and send it.
 * It is an important page where the user can see that the message has delivered to me and that I will give them an answer in 48 hours.
-* When you get the confirmation, when you have sent me a message, it's also in a light white box like the rest of the website.
+* When you get the confirmation, after you send me a message, it will also appear in a light white box like the rest of the website.

 # Testing

 * I have tested that this page works in different browsers: Chrome, Firefox and Safari.
-* I have tested, so the website is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
+* I have tested, so the website is responsive, looks good and functions on all standard screen sizes, like a tablet or a phone.
+I used the devtools device toolbar to see that everything was working.
 * I confirmed that the header, navigation, about me, gallery and contact text are easy to read and understand.
 * I have tested that the navigation bar works, the contact form where you need to write and email will only accept an email and that the submit button works.